asafiw/simloud-docs/src/pages/en/kubernetes-deployment-mode.md

     env_name_prefix: CUSTENV1
     type: k8s

 environment:
- - env_name: ENVNAME1
+ - env_name: ENVNAME1         # Commonly used as an environment name
-   value: "Yahoo!"
+   value: "Yahoo!"            # Commonly used as an environment variable

 external_api:
-  sub_domain: "k8s"
+  sub_domain: "k8s"           # It is necessary to specify sub-domain, if applicable
-  base_url: "kube-service-1"
+  base_url: "kube-service-1"  # It is necessary to specify base url, if applicable
   sub_domain: xxx
-  base_domain: base.domain.name
+  base_domain: base.domain.name  # Commonly used as a base domain name
-  loadbalancer: aws_network
+  loadbalancer: aws_network      # A load balancer distributes incoming traffic across targets
-  protocol: tcp    # options: tcp, udp, tls, tcp_udp
+  protocol: tcp                  # Possible options: tcp, udp, tls, tcp_udp
-  port: 80
+  port: 80                       # It is currently available only tcp for 80 port and tls for 443 port
   cors:
     enable_cors: true
     cors-allow-methods: "GET, PUT, POST, DELETE, PATCH, OPTIONS"